-Concurrently with this offering, we are offering, by means of a separate prospectus supplement, senior subordinated convertible notes of \$200 million initial accreted value, assuming the underwriters' overallotment option is not exercised.
+Concurrently with this offering, we are offering, by means of a separate prospectus supplement, senior subordinated convertible notes of \$150 million principal amount at issuance, assuming the underwriters' overallotment option is not exercised.
 We will use all of the proceeds from the notes offering to redeem our outstanding senior notes.
 The closing of this offering is conditioned upon the completion of our new senior secured credit facility and the NTGH acquisition.
 We refer you to "Prospectus Supplement Summary - Acquisition Financing and Related Transactions" in this prospectus supplement.
 We expect this offering to close concurrently with the notes offering, our new senior secured credit facility and the NTGH acquisition.